vjlab/resources/misc-writing.md

  - *novel* - of course it's novel, otherwise you wouldn't be writing about it.
  - *morphology* - *"structure"*, *"form"*, *"shape"* are all fine.
  - *enrich* - if you're a bioinformatician.
 Many bioinformatics papers use this as a catch-all verb when they can't think of a better word.
+ - *homologous*/*conserved* - *similar* is fine.
+These terms may have some additional connotations in their usual biological contexts, but from a computational point of view, these connotations are usually beyond the scope of the study (i.e. may be true, but we don't care for the moment; can be left for "further research").
+"Sequences X and Y showed homologous DNA sections" means exactly the same as "Sequences X and Y showed similar DNA sections", but one is more understandable.

 I hate the following words for their non-specificity.
 A rule of thumb is: if you can replace any of these words with the word "*stuff*", then it's a useless word.
 A common sentence is, for example: *"we did phylogenetic analysis on..."*, which doesn't tell you much more than *"we did stuff."*
  - *Analysis/study/investigate* - if it's not an operative word that tells the reader what actions I took, it's useless.
 I'd only use these if my intention is exactly to hide unnecessary, or not-yet-necessary, detail - but this is rarely the case in a publication, or in software documentation (where the point is exactly to tell the reader *all* the necessary steps).
  - *Model* - Again, too vague.
 Almost all of applied maths is modelling.

 Other links:
  - See [this](https://github.com/jtleek/datasharing) guideline on how to share data with a statistician.